Sam Morley

-Samuel Robertson Morley (May 12, 1932 - January 25, 2014) was an American football end in the National Football League for the Washington Redskins.
-He played college football at Stanford University and was drafted in the 20th round of the 1954 NFL Draft.
+Samuel Robertson Morley (May 12, 1932 - January 25, 2014) was an American professional football end in the National Football League (NFL) for the Washington Redskins.
+He played college football at Stanford University and was drafted in the 20th round of the 1954 NFL draft.

 After his NFL career, Morley became a family law attorney.
 He died on January 25, 2014, of congestive heart failure.